vanmap/solutions-webappbuilder-widgets/README.md

 If you are using [JS Hint](http://http://www.jshint.com/) there is a .jshintrc file included in the root folder which enforces this style.
 We allow for 120 characters per line instead of the highly restrictive 80.

+## Branching and Releases
+#### Branches ####
+New widgets should always be created in a separate branch from master.
+One or more widgets can be contained in a branch.
+A widget should only be merged with the Master branch if it has been tested is ready to be used with the current released version of Web App Builder - Developer Edition.
+#### Releases ####
+Releases are created for the following reasons:
+- A new version of Web App Builder has been released.
+The release is used to tag widgets compatible with that release
+- A widget (or set of widgets) has been released on the solutions website

 ## Licensing